GreatMCGamer/osu-timeline-visulizer/README.md

 - Processes hit errors to determine when objects are missed
 - Implements timeline locking and speed adjustment logic
 - Contains functions for resetting timeline state and marking sliders as missed
+- NEW: Handles skin color loading from skin.ini
+- NEW: Implements precise key press matching with hit error data

 ### 3. `beatmap-parser.js`
 **Purpose**: Beatmap file parsing and processing